 1. Review Process

 Clinical Pediatric Hematology-Oncology (Clin Pediatr Hematol Oncol, CPHO) is a double-blind peer-reviewed open access journal.
 CPHO reviews all manuscripts received.
-All submitted manuscripts are first screened for possible plagiarism or duplicate publication by Crossref Similarity Check (https://www.crossref.org/services/similarity-check/) which uses Turnitin's iThenticate software (http://www.ithenticate.com/) upon arrival, and reviewed for its format by the manuscript editor.
+All submitted manuscripts are first screened upon arrival for possible plagiarism or duplicate publication by Crossref Similarity Check (https://www.crossref.org/services/similarity-check/) which uses Turnitin's iThenticate software (http://www.ithenticate.com/) upon arrival, and reviewed for its format by the manuscript editor.
 After the screening, the Editor-in-Chief sends the manuscript to an Associate Editor of the relevant field.
 The Associate Editor reviews and sends the manuscript to two peer reviewers in the corresponding field and the English Editor.
 In addition, if deemed necessary, a review of the manuscript's statistics may be requested to the Statistical Editor.
 The assigned reviewers can accept or reject the review request.
 Once the reviewers accept the request, they should submit their decision and comments on the manuscript within 2 weeks.
 Authors' names and affiliations are removed during peer review.

 On the basis of the comments of the reviewers, the assigned Associate Editor primarily determines whether the article is acceptable or not.
 A decision is made as "acceptance", "minor revision", "major revision" or "rejection".
 The acceptance criteria for all papers are based on the quality and the originality of the research and its clinical and scientific significance.
 Acceptance of the manuscript is decided on the basis of the comments and the recommended decision of the reviewers.
 The authors can check comments and results of the peer review on the online system.
-The corresponding author will be requested for revision by e-mail.
+The corresponding author will be contacted for revision by e-mail.
 After revising the manuscript, the corresponding author should submit the revised manuscript online with a reply describing the alterations that have been made in response to the reviewers' comments item by item.
 Failure to resubmit the revised manuscript within 60 days is regarded as a withdrawal.
 Based on the opinion of the Associate Editors, the Editor-in-Chief will make a final decision on acceptance for publication or rejection for publication of the finally revised manuscripts.
 The Editor-in-Chief can request any further corrections or revisions if necessary.
 The final decision on acceptance for publication or rejection for publication will be forwarded to the corresponding author from the Editorial Office by e-mail.
 After acceptance, the final version of the manuscript should be submitted within 1 week of the request.
 The order of publication is the duty of the Editor-in-Chief.
 Any errors discovered in the articles after

 2. Appeals of Decision